Rochester Teen launches ‘We Got This’ a youth campaign against gun violence

 17-year-old Isaiah Santiago is launching the ‘We Got This” campaign, a youth led program that will have classes and events throughout the summer.

-“It all started with the news of losing Lashaun Curry and I know it was time for the youth in Rochester to help the youth in Rochester,” said Isaiah Santiago.
+“It all started with the news of losing Lyshaun Curry and I know it was time for the youth in Rochester to help the youth in Rochester,” said Isaiah Santiago.

+Curry, an 18-year-old from Rochester, was killed in October of 2020 after a shooting near Trenaman Street

 The ‘We Got This” campaign, a youth campaign against gun violence, will run from June to August, connecting children to youth programs and holding community events this summer.